immuno121/A-Comparative-Study-of-Architectures-for-2D-Image-Semantic-Segmentation/README.md

 # A Comparative study of Architectures for Performing Semantic Segementation of 2D images on PASCAL VOC dataset
+# Note:
+This work is still in progress.
+I worked in it as a part of my course project in Spring 2018.
+Currently I am tweaking the implemented architectures and also experimenting with new architectures such as Dilated Convolutions and Dilated Dense nets which might result in a better performace

 Semantic Segmentation involves understanding the im- age on a pixel-by-pixel level i.e. to assign a class label to every pixel in the image.
 We experiment with different ar-